To be as direct and honest as possible:

 This generally happens anywhere from 3 to 9 months before the athlete’s first show date.

 (NOTE: This section above reviews our usual and preferred methods.
-But less frequently, the coach and athlete will arrange to start weekly or biweekly coaching immediately following their initial Skype consult.
+But less frequently, the coach and athlete will arrange to start weekly or biweekly coaching immediately following their initial video consult.
 It’s not common, but it’s always a possibility in certain contexts and we simply wanted to mention it here so there aren’t any surprises.
-Either way, an initial Skype is always our recommended starting place so the coach can learn enough about the athlete to confidently make these calls.)
+Either way, an initial video call is always our recommended starting place so the coach can learn enough about the athlete to confidently make these calls.)